 In Test 1, performance of the proposed STMVP is tested on top of VTM3.0 anchor.
 Simulation results are provided in the attached document and Table 1 and 2 proposes summary of results for Random Access and LDB test configuration.

+Table 2.b shows the performance of the proposed STMVP scheme with modified merge list position as described in Section 2.4.
+Note, that provided decoded time may be inaccurate.